a-random-lemurian/firlas-rules/First Last Rules.md

 1. First Last is not allowed to reveal that "he is a ~~genetic experiment~~ perfectly normal human being".
 1. First Last is not allowed to introduce the Hai to the concept of furries.
 1. First Last is not allowed to track down Diana Howl in order to give her 50 Bulk Freighters worth of food.
-1. First Last is not allowed to capitalise a woman's pronouns unless she is a goddess.
+1. First Last is not allowed to capitalize a woman's pronouns unless she is a goddess.
 1. First Last is not allowed to become the leader of the Coalition.
 1. First Last is not allowed to condemn people to death in Sagittarius A\*.
 1. First Last is not allowed to condemn people to death in any black hole.